mydumper/mydumper/README.md

   skewed key distributions at the cost of more `EXPLAIN` probes before export.
 * `--string-pk-planner-max-prefixes` caps the total number of prefix chunks.

-The planner starts from single-character prefixes and deepens one character at a time, expanding only the prefixes that are still over target.
-If deepening would exceed `--string-pk-planner-max-prefixes`, it keeps the shallowest level that still fits (graceful degradation): coverage stays complete and the table is never collapsed to a single chunk.
+The planner starts from the single-character cover and then deepens greedily: it repeatedly takes the single hottest prefix that is still over target and lengthens it by one character (replacing it with its non-empty children), leaving prefixes that are already at or under target untouched.
+Because it drills only into hot regions instead of expanding every prefix uniformly, the number of `EXPLAIN` probes scales with the number of chunks produced rather than with `alphabet_size ^ depth` — deep chunking on a skewed key stays cheap.

+A prefix stops growing when it reaches the target, hits the `--max-char-size` length ceiling, or can no longer be split without exceeding `--string-pk-planner-max-prefixes`; in the last two cases it remains a root as is.
+The single-character seed is always retained, so coverage stays complete and the table is never collapsed to a single chunk.
 The row targeting is best-effort because depth is chosen from `EXPLAIN` estimates; skewed data or a single dominant primary-key value may leave some chunks above the target.

+The effective target is also used as the per-chunk row target at dump time: any root the planner had to leave over target (because of the length ceiling or the prefix budget) is subdivided further by the runtime string splitter while dumping, so chunks approach the target even when the planner alone could not reach it.

-The `String PK planner selected metadata-assisted prefix chunks ...` log line reports the achieved root count, prefix length, and effective target so you can confirm the planner produced the parallelism you expect.
+The `String PK planner selected metadata-assisted prefix chunks ...` log line reports the achieved root count, deepest prefix length, and effective target so you can confirm the planner produced the parallelism you expect.

-Tuning for a very large (e.g. 30TB) table: set `--string-pk-planner=metadata`, pick a `--string-pk-planner-target-rows-per-prefix` that matches your desired per-chunk size (or leave it `0` and size via `--string-pk-planner-max-prefixes`), and raise `--max-char-size` to `2` or `3` if a single leading character does not spread the key space enough.
-Keep `--string-pk-planner-timeout` and `--string-pk-planner-max-probes` at sane non-zero values: setting both to `0` removes all planning-cost bounds, and on a 30TB table with a skewed key that can lead to a very large number of `EXPLAIN` probes before export begins.
+Tuning for a very large (e.g. 30TB) table: set `--string-pk-planner=metadata`, pick a `--string-pk-planner-target-rows-per-prefix` that matches your desired per-chunk size (or leave it `0` and size via `--string-pk-planner-max-prefixes`), and set `--string-pk-planner-max-prefixes` high enough to hold the number of chunks that target implies (roughly `table_rows / target`).
+With greedy deepening, `--max-char-size` can be raised comfortably (e.g. `4`–`8`) to give hot prefixes room to reach the target; the probe cost is governed by the number of chunks, not the depth ceiling, so a larger ceiling is cheap as long as `--string-pk-planner-max-prefixes` is the real bound.
+If you leave `--string-pk-planner-timeout` and `--string-pk-planner-max-probes` at `0` (no planning-cost bounds), the planner runs to completion using `EXPLAIN`-only probes and never falls back to the `SELECT`-based recursive splitter.

 - Per table sections:
 ```bash